Awosch28/Security-Word-Challenge/README.md

-# Wordle Challenge
+*///*///////////**------------------------------------------------------------------------------------------------------------# Wordle Challenge

 [wordle.global](https://wordle.global/)

 Open Source Wordle with a leaderboard.

 I decided to create this for Netskope's 2025 Cyber Security Awareness Month campaign.
-In 2024 Erica McMillen came up with the original idea of having security-focused words for Wordle for that month, as some friendly competition for Netskopers to become more familiar with basic security terms.
+In 2024 Erica McMillen wanted to have security-focused words for Wordle, as some friendly competition for Netskopers to become more familiar with basic security terms.
 The first iteration was manually tracking self-reported results in a Slack channel and then bring them into Excel.
 It was a pain in the ass, and the idea was nixed after a few days of boring number punching and people randomly archiving the channel.
 Overall the reception to the challenge was positive, so Erica asked me if I could build a proper solution for 2025.

 Wordle Challenge is that solution.